OutSystems/docs-odc/src/eap/building-apps/ui/patterns/content/cardsectioned.md

 ---
 tags:
-summary: Card Sectioned groups short pieces of information in sections and highlights them on the screen.
+summary: Groups information in a small block organized with different sections for title, image, and content.
 locale: en-us
 guid: 7ac603a7-60c1-48cf-b47d-fed2ac2e544b
 app_type: mobile apps, reactive web apps
 figma: https://www.figma.com/file/6G4tyYswfWPn5uJPDlBpvp/Building-apps?type=design&node-id=3203%3A10663&t=ZwHw8hXeFhwYsO5V-1
 platform-version: odc
 ---
 # Card Sectioned

 Groups information in a small block organized with different sections for title, image and content that can be easily noticeable in the screen.